 I contacted Lemon-aide to request more information regarding the addition of phenoxyethanol.
 Here was their response:

-“Only our water based products contain the smallest percentage possible of phenoxyethanol because it was the safest preservative we could use.
-It was a case of either letting the products mould, which is far more dangerous to your health than the small percentage of phenoxyethanol contained in them, or making them safe for our customers whom we value greatly.
-Feel free to purchase our oil based products which do not contain it.”
+“Only our water-based products contain the smallest percentage possible of phenoxyethanol because it was the safest preservative we could use.
+It was a case of either letting the products go moldy (which is far more dangerous to your health than the small percentage of phenoxyethanol contained in them) or making them safe for our customers whom we value greatly.
+Feel free to purchase our oil-based products which do not contain it.”

 Phenoxyethanol is considered safe in low concentrations